Gauge and diffeomorphism invariance from quantum information principles: Entanglement and magic-satate generation in gravitons

-We shall consider two incoming gravitons in a product state of polarizations, $|RR\rangle$, $|RL\rangle$, $|LR\rangle$ or $|LL\rangle$.
-After the scattering interaction, we obtain a final state of the form Eq.~\eqref{eq:finalstate}, where each channel amplitude has been presented in App. \ref{app:amplitudesGrav}.
+In this section, we present the explicit final states generated by the graviton scattering and the corresponding analysis of entanglement and magic-state production.

+We shall consider two incoming gravitons in a product state of polarizations, $|RR\rangle$, $|RL\rangle$, $|LR\rangle$ or $|LL\rangle$. .
 In ordinary general relativity ($k=1$), if the initial state share the same polarization, then the interaction does not change the polarization of the gravitons and the final state remains the same product state, as can be seen by the first equation of Eq. \eqref{eq:totalGrav}, so there is no generation of entanglement in this scattering process.
 However, by the other two equations, when the initial product state have opposite polarizations, either $RL$ or $LR$, the interaction produces a superposition of polarization.
 We then restrict to the subspace of two gravitons normalizing the resulting state.
 In the case of an initial $|RL\rangle$ state, the above final amplitudes allow us to write the effective final state as

 In the case of an initial $|LR\rangle$ state, the result reads